mpbrucker/homepage/edwin.md

 ---
 layout: elements
-title: Handwriting Recognition
+title: Edwin Handwriting Recognition
 description: Creating an interactive robotic handwriting-guessing game.
 category: computing
 date: Fall 2016
 subject: Olin Robotics Lab
 ---

-For my work in the Olin Robotics Lab, I worked with the Edwin group to create experiences that emphasize human-robot interaction.
+For my work in the Olin Robotics Lab, I worked with the Edwin group (a group that focuses on eusocial, coworking robots) to create experiences that emphasize human-robot interaction.
 For my project, I created a simple game: write your name in your normal handwriting, and Edwin will guess it and reproduce it.
 This project heavily involved image processing and character recognition techniques.

 ## Preprocessing